drew9158/web-sprint-challenge-javascript-fundamentals/README.md

     The .forEach method executes a given function on each element an array once changing the original array.
 (It does not return any value.)
     The .map method returns a new array with the results of executing a given function on every element of an array.
 2. Explain the difference between a callback and a higher order function.
+    A higher order function takes a callback as an argument and returns a function as a result.
+    A callback is a function which is passed into the higher order function.
 3. What is closure?
     A closure is a grouped section of code with a lower scope than the code around it.
     It can be used to store values in memory when repeating a function.
 4. Describe the four rules of the 'this' keyword.
+    1 Global Scope - This applies to the window itself.
+    2 Implicit Binding - This applies to the object before a called function.
+    3 New Binding - This applies to the object created by a constructor function.
+    4 Explicit Binding - This is explicitly defined by the .apply method overriding Implicit Binding.
 5. Why do we need super() in an extended class?
+    Super() accesses the parent of the object that is currently selected.
+    This allows greater control of an extended class.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions